DHTMLX/docs-suite/docs/calendar/configuring.md

 });
 ~~~

 To choose the controls and their order, pass an array of control names.
-The names are case-insensitive, and unknown names are ignored:
+The names are case-insensitive, and the calendar ignores unknown names:

 ~~~js
 const calendar = new dhx.Calendar("calendar_container", {